 - a disease and a pathway: "modulates", and

-- a disease and a phenotype term: "associated_with".
+- a disease and a phenotype term: "is associated with".

 CROssBAR's user-query specific biomedical knowledge graphs are constructed on-the-fly, in real- time.
 The user query may include one or more genes/proteins, disease/phenotype terms, pathways/biological processes and/or drugs/compounds.
 The full-scale version of the knowledge graph construction pipeline is displayed in the diagram below.

 At each step of the process, a hypergeometric test is applied to determine the biomedical terms that are overrepresented against the gene/protein list at hand, and to filter out the terms with low relevance to the graph.
-If the user starts a heterogenous search that contains multiple terms from different entity types, both core and neighbouring genes/proteins are independently collected for An Example CROssBAR Knowledge Graph each non-protein query term, and the entity collection process is continued using the union of these genes/proteins.
-This approach enables the exploration of direct and indirect relations between the queried terms.
+If the user starts a heterogenous search that contains multiple terms from different entity types, both core and neighbouring genes/proteins are independently collected for each non-protein query term, and the entity collection process is continued using the union of these genes/proteins.
+This approach enables the exploration of both direct and indirect relationships between queried terms.

 The data source for the CROssBAR knowledge graphs is the CROssBAR NoSQL database, which is housed at EMBL-EBI servers and communicated via a public RESTful API service at https://www.ebi.ac.uk/Tools/crossbar/swagger-ui.html.
 CROssBAR database comprises carefully selected features from various biomedical data sources namely UniProt, IntAct, InterPro, DrugBank, ChEMBL, PubChem, Reactome, KEGG, OMIM, Orphanet, Experimental Factor Ontology (EFO) and Human Phenotype Ontology (HPO), in MongoDB collections.
 CROssBAR database schema is provided below.